AmplitudeGravity/KerrEikonal2pm/README.md

    We also note that, for this example, when $|a|/|b|$ tend to 1, one need to fix the branches of squar root properly to get correct numerical result.

+## Spin expansion up to $a^8$

+The spin expanded result is stored in the variable `EikonalExpandList2`

+## Numerical Result for a background scalar scattering with a test  Kerr black hole at arbitrary spin
+The full data of eikonal is stroed in the variable `intScalarSpin`

+In this limit, the Y diagram result is greatly simplified. $\sigma$-integral is over $\sigma_1$ and  $\sigma_2$.
+Moreover the incompletely elliptic functions are gone.
+The eikonal at finite spin is obtained as
+1. replace all the dynamic parameters by numerical value
+2. perform the numerical integration by `NIntegrate` for the $\sigma$-integral from 0 to 1.